Arintia/note-app/README.md

 5. Happy coding!

 ### Usage
 This project can be used to keep notes for yourself.
-It's easy-to-use and it'll feature a local save soon enough.
+It's easy-to-use and it saves your notes on your browser.
+You'll be able to see the same notes as long as you keep using the same browser.
 You can also customize the background of your notes.

 ### Roadmap
 - [X] Implement localStorage to maintain state across page refresh.